 All of the structures help provide public access or use of the park.

-For more information check out Schedule 25A(iii) in the Draft Plan Change.
+For more information, check out Schedule 25A(iii) in the Proposed Plan Change.

-Maps of the proposed mooring areas.
-(These are also included at the end of the Draft Plan Change document)
+Detailed maps of the proposed mooring areas (also located at end of the Plan Change text document).

 The Bylaw contains the details about how moorings in Mooring Areas will be allocated and managed.

 This is a Bylaw under the Maritime Transport Act 1994 and will work alongside the main Navigation and Safety Bylaw.